RedBirdOBX/City-Info-API-Demo/README.md

 | pageSize   | 10      | 1         | 10        |

-The Response Header will provide the requestor helpful information in a custom items known as `X-Pagination`.
+The Response Header will provide the requestor helpful information in a custom item known as `X-Pagination`.
+It returns links to the next page (if applicable), previous page (if applicable), and total count.
 ![](https://github.com/RedBirdOBX/City-Info-API-Demo/blob/development/Images/x-pagination.PNG)